vladmirfox/pokeemerald-expansion/docs/team_procedures/merge_checklist.md

 ## Is `pokeemerald-expansion` free from a merge freeze?
 Our [release schedule](docs/team_procedures/schedule.md) prevents us from merging Big Features and non-bugfixes within certain dates close to a release.
 Please use `/release` in the RHH Discord to clarify when these are occuring.

+# Merging

+When a feature has passed all of the items on the checklist, it is ready to be merged.
+From GitHub's interface, there are three different options for merging:

+## Squash and merge
+This should be used for all PRs _except_ when the branch uses a publicly available feature branch from by the community.

+## Create a merge commit
+When the branch uses a publicly available feature branch from by the community, use "Create a merge commit" to preserve history for users.

+## Rebase and merge
+We do not use this ever.